ice-lab/ice-next/packages/miniapp-runtime/README.md

 > Licensed under the MIT License
 > https://github.com/NervJS/taro/blob/next/LICENSE

-ICE miniapp runtime.
+ice.js miniapp runtime.
 Connect the framework (DSL) rendering mechanism to the miniapp rendering mechanism, and connect the miniapp routing and life cycle to the corresponding life cycle of the framework

 ## Core API